chrisvizes/chrisvizes.github.io/_posts/2024-05-30-fix-missing-field.md

 ### Precision size adjustments

 In Tableau Desktop it is hard to precicely set the size of a mark to be the same across multiple sheets.
-However, if you open up the `.twbv file and find the part that sets the size of the mark, you can set the pixel size manually yourself.
+However, if you open up the `.twb` file and find the part that sets the size of the mark, you can set the pixel size manually yourself.
 It allows much greater consistency and precision than using the Tableau Desktop interface.

 ### Transparent colour hexcodes